Nick Kyrgios: 2016: Hopman Cup champion, 3 titles, top 15

 At the 2016 Hopman Cup, Kyrgios partnered with Daria Gavrilova, as part of the Australia Green team.
 During the round robin, Australia Green won 3–0 against Germany, with Kyrgios winning both his singles match against Alexander Zverev and mixed doubles match with Gavrilova.
 The Australian Green team next faced off against Great Britain; where Kyrgios recorded his first-ever win over Andy Murray (in straight sets) and also won the doubles, claiming a 2–1 win over the British team.
-Following this, he went on to win the Hopman Cup alongside Gavrilova, defeating Ukraine in the final – marking Kyrgios' first title on the World Tour.
+Following this, he went on to win the Hopman Cup alongside Gavrilova, defeating Ukraine in the final – marking Kyrgios's first title on the World Tour.

-At the 2016 Australian Open he claimed straight-set wins over Pablo Carreño Busta and Pablo Cuevas before losing to sixth-ranked Tomáš Berdych in the third round in 4 sets.
+At the 2016 Australian Open, Kyrgios claimed straight-set wins over Pablo Carreño Busta and Pablo Cuevas before losing to sixth-ranked Tomáš Berdych in the third round in 4 sets.
 Kyrgios won his maiden ATP title at the Open 13 in Marseille by defeating Richard Gasquet in the quarterfinal, Berdych in the semi-final and lastly, Čilić in the final, all in straight sets.
 Notably, Kyrgios finished the tournament without having his serve broken.
 During the Dubai Tennis Championships Kyrgios reached the semifinals, where he retired against Stan Wawrinka.
 At the 2016 Indian Wells tournament, he lost in the first round to Albert Ramos Viñolas.

 At the 2016 Miami Open Kyrgios reached his first ATP World Tour Masters 1000 semifinal, with straight-set wins over Marcos Baghdatis, Tim Smyczek, Andrey Kuznetsov and Milos Raonic – before losing in the semis to Kei Nishikori.
 Following Miami Open, Kyrgios entered the top 20 for the first time, becoming the youngest player to do so since Čilić seven years earlier.
 At the French Open, Kyrgios entered as the 14th seed and went on to beat Marco Cecchinato and Igor Sijsling, reaching the third round; however, he lost to 9th seed Gasquet.
 Similarly, at Wimbledon (as the 15th seed), he advanced to the fourth round after defeating Radek Štěpánek, Dustin Brown and Feliciano López – losing to eventual champion Murray.

 In Atlanta, as the second seed, Kyrgios advanced to the final after defeating wildcard Jared Donaldson, Fernando Verdasco and Yoshihito Nishioka.
 In the final, Kyrgios faced three-time defending champion Isner and defeated him to win his second ATP title.
 Kyrgios reached a career-high ranking of No. 16 following the tournament.